austintgriffith/web2-to-web3-curriculum/week2/week-2-notes.md

 ## 👩‍🚀 Scripting and Deeper Concepts

+In this section we'll start programming!
+It goes from writing scripts to talk to the blockchain to building Decentrazlized Applications(dApps).
+The topics covered included Providers, Signers, ethers.js, hardhat, scaffold-eth and many more!

 Here are the Scripts for the [week](https://github.com/carletex/week2-scripts).

 ## Day 1: Scripting with ethers.js, Providers, Signers, Wallets, etc..